kapildev5262/KD-Auction/README.md

 );
 ```
 ### Key Details:
-**- Original Chain Name:** The name of the chain where the token was originally deployed (e.g., "Ethereum").
+- **Original Chain Name:** The name of the chain where the token was originally deployed (e.g., "Ethereum").
-**- Salt:** The same unique value used during the initial deployment.
+- **Salt:** The same unique value used during the initial deployment.
-**- Recipient Address:** The address on the destination chain that will receive the tokens.
+- **Recipient Address:** The address on the destination chain that will receive the tokens.
-**- Destination Chain Name:** The chain where the token will be deployed (e.g., "Avalanche").
+- **Destination Chain Name:** The chain where the token will be deployed (e.g., "Avalanche").
-**- Gas Value:** The gas amount required for token deployment on the destination chain.
+- **Gas Value:** The gas amount required for token deployment on the destination chain.
 This function deploys a remote interchain token on the specified destination chain and returns a **token ID**.